OctopusDeploy/docs/src/pages/docs/platform-engineering/what-is-pe.md

 * They manage execution environments in which to run automated tasks
 * They already have access to existing DevOps systems

-Octopus can function as an IDP through a combination of IaC (with the Terraform provider), Git based workflows (with Config-as-Code), and specially designed step templates to deploy and track changes to deployment projects and runbooks.
+Octopus can function as an IDP through a combination of IaC (with the [Terraform provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs)), Git based workflows (with [Config-as-code](/docs/projects/version-control)), and specially designed step templates to deploy and track changes to deployment projects and runbooks.